getgauge/taiko/docs/record_and_run_tests.md

 ...
 ```

-For more info Taiko's API like paramters and example usage you can run `.api <api>`
+For more info Taiko's API like parameters and example usage you can run `.api <api>`

 ```
 > .api click